 Hemi looked up at Chips from the bridge.
 “I was not entirely sure you would show for your lookout shift.”

-“Have you ever known me to be anything but a fuckin’ professional Hemi?
+“Have you ever known me to be anything but a fuckin’ professional, Hemi?
 I may not be fucking happy about working on this fucking demon-driven boat, but I’m going to do the fuckin’ job I was fuckin’ hired to do until we hit the fuckin’ dock.”

 “And then what?”

 “As soon as this fuckin’ bitch of a boat bumps, I’m stepping the fuck off.
 And not looking the fuck back.
 If you had any fuckin’ sense you’d be fuckin’ leaving with me.
 The whole fuckin’ crew should be leaving with me.
 How many fuckin’ times do I have to be fuckin’ pushed right up to the fuckin’ edge of the abyss for my job?
 How many fuckin’ times do I have to look fuckin’ death in his cold and ugly fuckin’ face?
-How many times do I have to watch people I fuckin’ care about fall off that abyss Hemi?”
+How many times do I have to watch people I fuckin’ care about fall off that abyss, Hemi?”

-“What happened with Owen could not be helped Chips.
-I was there, Sylvia had to make a tough choice without a clearly correct course of action, and she did.
+“What happened with Owen could not be helped, Chips.
+I was there.
+Sylvia had to make a tough choice without a clearly correct course of action, and she did.
 I regret what happened to Owen.
 I really do.
 But this job is dangerous, he knew that.”

-“Don’t you fuckin’ defend her with your fuckin’ burden-of-command bullshit Hemi.
+“Don’t you fuckin’ defend her with your fuckin’ burden-of-command bullshit, Hemi.
 This isn’t a fuckin’ war boat, it’s a commercial fuckin’ cargo sub.
 She had plenty of fuckin’ choices that could have ended with Owen alive.
 I’m all for moving cargo under the fuckin’ attention of Authorities, but not at the fuckin’ cost of people’s lives!

 “She could have turned this fuckin’ boat over to them.
 It’s not like they would fuckin’ execute us.
 We’d just be fucked back to land for a while.
 Eventually we could go the fuck back out on some other fuckin’ boat—no fuckin’ shortage of need for skilled submariners.
 There was no fuckin’ reason for anyone to die!”